0x000C/RetroArch-WebDAV-Sync/README.md

 Restart RetroArch and it will set up the necessary directories on the server.

 Repeat these steps on any other devices you want to sync with.

+## Data Locations

+The WebDAV server saves files on the server in the `data/rclone` directory.

 ## Future Features